MileHacker Logo

 • Helmets are legally mandatory for scooter riders and passengers.

-• Side roads to resorts or beaches can be steep, unpaved, or sandy.
+• Side routes to resorts or beaches can be steep, unpaved, or sandy.

 Parking & General Safety

-Generally, ample parking appears available at beaches, attractions, and along roadsides.
+Generally, ample parking appears available along the coastline, attractions, and along roadsides.
 Most parking is free.
 Congestion is typically lighter than not on the islands, but vehicle speeds can be high, and passing often occurs in unexpected places.
 Drive with caution.
 Be especially careful on scooters, as accidents involving tourists are common.

 Safety Habits